Upstart Associates: History

-Chaykin and Simonson had known each other since the early 1970s, at one point living in the same Queens apartment building (as did Allen Milgrom and Bernie Wrightson).
-The two friends, along with Mayerik and Starlin, rented the 1000-square foot studio beginning in the fall of 1978; the name "Upstart" was suggested by either Chaykin's wife or Starlin.
+Chaykin and Simonson had known each other since the early 1970s, at one point living in the same Queens apartment building (along with Allen Milgrom and Bernie Wrightson.)
+The two friends, along with Mayerik and Starlin, rented the 1000-square foot studio near the beginning of the fall of 1978; the name "Upstart" was suggested by either Chaykin's wife or Starlin.

 Peter Kuper, still in art school at the time, worked at Upstart as Chaykin's assistant on various projects from 1979 to 1981.

 Mayerik left New York in 1980 (moving to Ohio); he was replaced at Upstart by James Sherman.
 (According to Simonson, he and Chaykin knew Sherman from their shared past association with Neal Adams' Continuity Studios.)
 Shortly afterward, Starlin left the city to move upstate; his space was taken by Frank Miller.

-Chaykin and Simonson produced nine Shakespeare for Americans strips for Heavy Metal over the period October 1981 to September 1982.
-Miller illustrated the final strip, which was written by Simonson, for the September 1982 issue.
+Chaykin and Simonson produced nine Shakespeare for Americans strips for Heavy Metal over the period of October 1981 to September 1982.
+Miller illustrated the final strip for Upstart, which was written by Simonson, for the September 1982 issue.
 Chaykin's former assistant Peter Kuper created a Shakespeare for American strip for Heavy Metal's July 1982 issue.

 The membership stayed stable until 1984, when Miller left.

 In the mid-1980s, while still in high school and shortly thereafter, Dean Haspiel worked at Upstart as an assistant for Chaykin on American Flagg! and for Simonson on Thor.
 (He had earlier worked as an assistant at a neighboring studio on the same floor for Bill Sienkiewicz on New Mutants and Elektra: Assassin.)

 The studio was visited at various times by a number of other comics professionals as well as those who would later work in the industry, including Arthur Adams, Kyle Baker, Bret Blevins, Richard Case, Denys Cowan, Michael Davis, Peter B. Gillis, Joe Chiodo, Jackson Guice, Joe Jusko, José Marzan Jr., Mike Mignola, Josh Neufeld, Peter Sanderson, David Scroggy, Bill Sienkiewicz, Dwayne Turner, Lynn Varley, and Bill Wray.

 Howard Chaykin left for the West Coast in late 1985.
 The two remaining members, Simonson and Sherman, then brought in Gary Hallgren.
 Simonson left Upstart in 1987.
 Hallgren stayed for a while longer and then moved his studio to Long Island.
 Sherman stayed on, using more of the space for larger projects.
 He eventually converted the space into a residence, thus officially drawing the Upstart Associates era to a close.

 As of 2003, Sherman still occupied the space.